 This level of care allows patients struggling with Tramadol addiction to get treatment while still meeting their daily obligations.
 It is suitable for individuals with moderate Tramadol addiction as they do not require much supervision.
 To get the best results, this program blends various treatment methods such as therapies and counseling.
 Depending on the level of addiction and the goals of the patient, a person can enroll in partial hospitalization or intensive outpatient programs.
 They both allow patients to go back home at the end of the day.

 An inpatient treatment program is effective for patients with co-occurring disorders and severe Tramadol addictions.
 This level of care allows patients to recover without outside distractions, and it offers a high level of supervision and personalized care.
 These programs normally last between 28 to 90 days, depending on the recovery progress and the client’s needs.
-Granite Recovery Centers may extend the program if the patient goals are not met within 90 days.
+Granite Recovery Centers may extend the program if they do not reach their patient goals within 90 days.
 A successful program requires patients to strictly follow the rules and stick to the schedule.

 How to Reduce the Risk of Relapse